Gorgeous Paper Crafts: 18 Card Making Ideas, Scrapbook Layouts, and DIY Paper Flowers

 The craft was added to your Crafts.

 Learn how the weight of card stock is measured, and use this system to determine which card stock is right for your current project.
 You'll also find smooth paper types and textured paper listed in this glossary.
-Get inspired to start a new project with one of the paper types listed here.
+Get inspired to start a new project with something from this list of different types of paper and the projects shown below.

 If you like these paper crafts and want to see more, then don't forget to sign up for the AllFreePaperCrafts newsletter, The Paper Post.